Peruvian cuisine: Amazon

 Naturally, Amazonian cuisine is made using the products local to the Amazon rainforest.
 Although many animal species are hunted for food in the biologically diverse jungle, standouts are the paiche (one of the world's largest freshwater fish), prepared in variety of dishes; many other types of fish like gamitana, sabalo (Salminus hilarii, see Salminus), tucunare, boquichico, palometa, bagre, and many others including the piranha, that are prepared in variety of dishes such as "timbuche" (soup) or "patarashca" (grilled in vegetables); many types of turtles like the motelo (land turtle), and the charapa and taricaya (river turtles).
 Hunting turtles is prohibited in Peru, therefore turtle-based dishes are scarce and expensive and not sold à la carte in restaurants.
 Other animals include the majas, the sajino, the agouti and jungle mammals, which are called collectively "carne de monte".
-The Black Caiman is also considered a delicacy; but its hunt is forbidden under Peruvian law.
+The black caiman is also considered a delicacy, but its hunt is forbidden under Peruvian law.

 Among the fruits of Peru's jungle is the camu camu, which contains 40 times more vitamin C than the kiwifruit.
 Non-native fruits such as mango and pineapple and star apple are also in abundance, as well as other jungle fruits like, mammee apple, cherimoya, guanabana, taperiva, copoazu, dry fruits like the aguaje and the hungurahui.

 Juane is rice seasoned with turmeric, and chicken wrapped with bijao leaves.

 Chapo is a beverage made with sweet plantain.

 Other regional dishes

 Chalona or charqui is a cured dried meat originally obtained from alpaca.
-It is also eaten in Bolivia, and was eaten by the Indians in the coast and highlands of Peru before the arrival of the Spanish.
-Today lamb is often substituted for alpaca meat.
+It is also eaten in Bolivia, and was eaten by the Indigenous peoples on the coast and in the highlands of Peru before the arrival of the Spaniards.
+Today, lamb is often substituted for alpaca meat.
 It is used as an ingredient in a variety of dishes of the Puno region, Cusco, and Arequipa.
-It is prepared using recently cured lamb, in which furrows are made with a knife so the salt can penetrate.
+It is prepared using recently cured lamb, in which furrows are made with a knife, so the salt can penetrate.
 Salt penetration is important, because it determines how long the cured meat lasts.
 The meat is left to dry in the sun and cold nights for almost one month.

 Chairo: A traditional soup of the Puno and Arequipa regions.
 Its origins have been traced to the Collan Indians who live in the Andes of Bolivia and southern Peru.
 The soup consists of black chuño, aji panca (red chili pepper), sweet potatoes, sheep tripe and chalona.

 Ocopa: A dish with some similarities to papas a la huancaina.
 It consists of boiled and sliced yellow potatoes covered with a sauce of made of aji (chili pepper), the Peruvian herb Tagetes minuta (called huacatay; the herb gives it a vivid green color), ground peanuts, and fresh or white cheese, with sides of lettuce, boiled eggs and olives.
 At expensive restaurants walnuts are often added, but this is seldom done in Peruvian homes due to the prohibitive cost of walnuts in Peru.
 The name ocopa is also used to refer to the hot sauce by itself.